craftcms/docs/docs/3.x/dropdown-fields.md

 {% endfor %}
 ```

-### Saving Dropdown Fields in Entry Forms
+### Saving Dropdown Fields

-If you have an [entry form](dev/examples/entry-form.md) that needs to contain a Dropdown field, you can use this template as a starting point:
+If you have an element form, such as an [entry form](https://craftcms.com/knowledge-base/entry-form), that needs to contain a Dropdown field, you can use this template as a starting point:

 ```twig
 {% set field = craft.app.fields.getFieldByHandle('myFieldHandle') %}